soham-b-github/mevitsa/README.md

 **How to get the models:**
 Please **contact the author** directly to request access to the trained model files.
 Once received, place them in the `src/trained/` folder before running the application.

+## Demo
+You may try the application yourself with any image.
+Please feel free to send us your feedback about the model responses.
+Here is the link for the application: [mevitsa-demo](https://soham-b-mevitsa-demo.hf.space)
 ## Installation

 1.  **Clone the repository**